 The game is a way of life in many areas of the country and no matter if it is played at the high school, college, or professional level it can be sure to attract a crowd.

 Many of the best talents to ever touch a football field have made a name for themselves in NFL history as legends of the game and are remembered and commemorated by many far and wide.

-To own a football card of one of these legends can be a very special thing to many collectors.
-While there are many different reasons to collect cards, one thing that is common across them all is the ability to appreciate amazing football cards.
+Owning a football card of one of these legends can be a very special thing to many collectors.
+While there are many different reasons to collect cards, one thing that is common across them all is the ability to appreciate unique football cards.

 7. 1986 Reggie White Topps Football Rookie RC #275

 Reggie White was one of the most dominant defensive players of all time, as he dominated opposing offensive lines before he would destroy the quarterback.

 White could wreak havoc on an offensive game-plan like so few players in NFL history have been able to do and caused headaches for offensive coordinators across the league.

 White finished his career with 198.0 sacks and was inducted into both the Professional Football Hall of Fame as well as the College Football Hall of Fame in the early 2000s.
 During his illustrious NFL career, White played for the Philadelphia Eagles, Green Bay Packers, and had one forgettable season with the Carolina Panthers after returning from his first retirement.